LogtalkDotOrg/logtalk3/manuals/_sources/userman/events.rst.txt

 The established semantics for monitors actions consists on considering its success as a necessary condition so that a message can succeed:

--  All actions associated to events of type ``before`` must succeed, so that the message processing can start.
+-  All actions associated with events of type ``before`` must succeed, so that the message processing can start.

--  All actions associated to events of type ``after`` also have to succeed so that the message itself succeeds.
-The failure of any action associated to an event of type ``after`` forces backtracking over the message execution (the failure of a monitor never causes backtracking over the preceding monitor actions).
+-  All actions associated with events of type ``after`` also have to succeed so that the message itself succeeds.
+The failure of any action associated with an event of type ``after`` forces backtracking over the message execution (the failure of a monitor never causes backtracking over the preceding monitor actions).